Fixtures

 Emperor's Cup win (2022)

-Kofu participated in the 2022 Emperor's Cup, earning a direct second round entry alongside all J1 and J2 League teams.
-Following a 5-1 win over Okayama-based International Pacific University, they then only faced J1 League opponents the rest of the tournament.
-They would beat Hokkaido Consadole Sapporo and Sagan Tosu away from home by 2-1 and 3-1 respectively to advance to the quarter finals, in a stage which they had been on 4 times without ever getting past it.
-In another match away from home, now against Avispa Fukuoka, the game would be tied up 1-1 and head into extra time, with Yoshiki Torikai scoring in the 97th minute to bring Kofu to their first Emperor's Cup Semi-final, where they would beat Kashima Antlers thanks to Jumma Miyazaki's goal in the 37th minute to reach their first Emperor's Cup Final.
+Ventforet participated in the 2022 Emperor's Cup, earning a direct second round entry alongside all J1 and J2 League teams.
+Following a 5–1 win over Okayama-based International Pacific University, they then only faced J1 League opponents the rest of the tournament.
+They would beat Hokkaido Consadole Sapporo and Sagan Tosu away from home by 2–1 and 3–1 respectively to advance to the quarter finals, in a stage which they had been on 4 times without ever getting past it.
+In another match away from home, now against Avispa Fukuoka, the game would be tied up 1–1 and head into extra time, with Yoshiki Torikai scoring in the 97th minute to bring Kofu to their first Emperor's Cup Semi-final, where they would beat Kashima Antlers thanks to Jumma Miyazaki's goal in the 37th minute to reach their first Emperor's Cup Final.

 In the final, Kofu were up against Sanfrecce Hiroshima, a J1 team who hadn't won an Emperor's Cup since 1969 (including amateur era).
 Kazushi Mitsuhira scored in the 26th minute to give Kofu the lead, before Sanfrecce midfielder Takumu Kawamura tied the match in the 84th minute.
 After a scoreless extra time, the final was decided in a penalty shootout.
 After Sanfrecce missed their fourth penalty, 42-year-old Hideomi Yamamoto scored Kofu's fifth and final penalty to win the Emperor's Cup champions for the first time.
 Their win marked the first time that a J2 League team had won the Emperor's Cup since FC Tokyo in 2011, the fourth J2 champion overall, and the first occasion in which the winner was not the second division champions.
 Thus, they will play the AFC Champions League while playing in their domestic second-tier league.

-Ventforet Kofu is a professional soccer team based in Kofu, Japan.
-The team was founded in 1965 and currently plays in the J2 League, the second tier of Japanese professional soccer.
-The team's home stadium is the Yamanashi Chuo Bank Stadium, which has a capacity of 17,000 spectators.
+Ventforet Kofu is a professional soccer team based in Kofu, Yamanashi, Japan.
+The team was founded in 1965 and currently competes in the J2 League, the second tier of Japanese soccer.
+The team's colors are blue and white, and they play their home matches at the Kose Sports Park Stadium.